 Avast offers a 30-day money-back guarantee, so it’s nice and easy to switch to NordVPN (which I think is the best VPN provider for unblocking Netflix).

-I’ve tested a lot of VPNs and I find that NordVPN reliably works to unblock Netflix US, CA, DE, UK, FR, IT, JP, and other countries.
+I’ve tested a lot of VPNs and I’ve found that NordVPN reliably works to access Netflix US, CA, DE, UK, FR, IT, JP, and other countries.
 Its protected connections are really fast as well so you can binge in HD and 4K without the buffering.

 NordVPN has a 30-day money-back guarantee so you can try it risk-free.

 Some days you feel like the whole world is against you – especially when you can’t watch your favorite Netflix content.
 But don’t worry, it’s nothing personal (well, not when it comes to Netflix, at least): the streaming provider is just following the rules.